SYZ for index 1 Fano hypersurfaces in projective space: HMS in the toric limit

 Let $Y$ be a projective variety with an action of $T$ on it.
 This action produces a \emph{consistent} choice of isomorphisms for all $\zeta\in T$:

 that pulls-back regular functions on open subsets of $Y$ using the torus action.
-This \emph{consistent} choice of isomorphisms is called a \emph{linearization}, and we refer the reader to \cite{Derived-McKay} for a more detailed treatement of this idea.
-If $D\subseteq Y$ is $T$-invariant divisor, then we can similary pull-back meromorphic functions to produce a linearization of $\matheu{O}_Y(D)$.
+This \emph{consistent} choice of isomorphisms is called a \emph{linearization}; we refer the reader to \cite{Derived-McKay} for a more detailed treatment of this idea.
+If $D\subseteq Y$ is $T$-invariant divisor, then we can similarly pull-back meromorphic functions to produce a linearization of $\matheu{O}_Y(D)$.
 When two coherent sheaves $\matheu{F}$ and $\matheu{G}$ are linearized, the vector space $\hom_Y(\matheu{F},\matheu{G})$ carries a $T$-action via the diagram:

 As a consequence, the finite dimensional $T$-representation $\hom_Y(\matheu{F},\matheu{G})$ carries a weight-decomposition, which is the toric grading by $\mathbb{Z}^{n}$ that we have alluded to before.
-By specializing the previous discussion to $Y=\mathbb{P}^n$ and then to $Y=X_0$, we deduce the following \begin{lemma} The categories $H(\mathscr{A}_\dg)$ and $H(\mathscr{C}_{\emph{\dg}})$ carry toric gradings by $\mathbb{Z}^{n}$.
+By specializing the previous discussion to $Y=\mathbb{P}^n$, and then to $Y=X_0$, we deduce the following: \begin{lemma} The categories $H(\mathscr{A}_\dg)$ and $H(\mathscr{C}_{\emph{\dg}})$ carry toric gradings by $\mathbb{Z}^{n}$.
 Furthermore, because $\phi$ is $T$-equivariant, the functor $H(\phi)$ respects this grading. \end{lemma}

 Going back to the discussion following Lemma \ref{pushforward-calculation}, we get a practical description of the pushforward map as follows: \begin{lemma} For each integer $d$, and $v\in\mathbb{Z}^n$, there is at most one monomial in $\hom_{X_0}(\matheu{O}_{X_0},\matheu{O}_{X_0}(d))$ whose toric degree is $v$.
-Moreover, when such a monomial exists, its pushforward using $\phi$ is the sum of all $n+1$ monomials of degree $v$ in the direct sum decomposition of $\hom_{\mathbb{P}^n}(\mathscr{E},\mathscr{E}(d))$. \end{lemma} \begin{proof} Consider two degree $d\geq 0$ monomials on $X_0$
+Moreover, when such a monomial exists, its pushforward using $\phi$ is the sum of all $n+1$ monomials of degree $v$ in the direct sum decomposition of $\hom_{\mathbb{P}^n}(\mathscr{E},\mathscr{E}(d))$. \end{lemma} \begin{proof} Consider two degree $d\geq 0$ monomials on $X_0$: